Armed and dangerous man wanted for sexual assault, shooting inside Catholic Supply

 Officers responded to Catholic Supply in the 14000 block of Manchester Road around 3:20 p.m.
 This is located unincorporated St. Louis County.

-A woman was transported to a hospital and is in critical condition.
+A 53-year-old woman was transported to a hospital in critical condition.
+At about 7:40, police said she had died.
 It’s unclear how many people the suspect sexually assaulted.
 Police said in a press conference the victim or victims did not know the suspect.

-A St. Louis County police source told 5 On Your Side, police initially responded to reports that the shooter entered the Catholic supply store, and made all of the women inside take off their clothes.
-According to that source, he then sexually assaulted at least three of the women, and shot one of them in the head.
+A St. Louis County police source told 5 On Your Side, police initially responded to reports that the shooter entered Catholic Supply and made all of the women inside take off their clothes.
+According to that source, he then sexually assaulted at least three of the women and shot one of them in the head.

-The suspect is described as a white man, 5 feet 7 inches tall with a heavy build.
+The suspect is described as a white man between 40 and 50 years old, 5 feet 7 inches tall with a heavy build.
 He was wearing a black jacket, blue jeans and a large belt with a black or gray hat.
 He is considered armed and dangerous.
 Anyone with information should call 911 or contact the St. Louis County Police Department at 636-529-8210 to speak to investigators.

+Police said the name of the victim will likely be released after next of kin have been notified.

 Catholic Supply is a religious gift store with church supplies, furnishings and other items.
 Police are asking people to avoid the area.